HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 Another explanation is that for higher ranking sites which tend to have more resources allocated to development, the choice of a CMS is more likely to be obfuscated.
 It is improbable that more than 90% of the top 1,000 would forgo a CMS entirely and more likely that they just don't show up in our dataset.

-A potentially correlated trend is the adoption of "headless" CMSs and the move towards separating content — and the CMS that powers it — from the frontend experience offered to end-users.
+A potentially correlated trend is the adoption of "headless" CMSs and the move towards separating content—and the CMS that powers it—from the frontend experience offered to end-users.

 While our confidence in the overall dataset remains high, we're interested in investigating the adoption by rank dataset further in future editions of this report to see if more can be done to detect CMS usage and improve the overall accuracy of our results.

 ## Most popular CMSs

-Among all websites that use an identifiable CMS, WordPress sites account for the majority of the relative market share — with over 35% adoption on mobile — followed by Wix (2%), Joomla (1.8%), Drupal (1.6%), and Squarespace (1%).
+Among all websites that use an identifiable CMS, WordPress sites account for the majority of the relative market share—with over 35% adoption on mobile—followed by Wix (2%), Joomla (1.8%), Drupal (1.6%), and Squarespace (1.0%).

 {{ figure_markup(
   image="top-5-cms-yoy.png",
   caption="Top five CMSs year over year.", description="Column chart depicting the percent of websites built on each of the top five CMSs, in the past 3 years.
-WordPress, Wix and Squarespace are growing in adoption year-over-year, while Drupal and Joomla are dropping.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=714516300&format=interactive", sheets_gid="1396671791", sql_file="top_cms.sql"
+WordPress is 31.4% in 2020, 33.6% in 2021, and 35.0% in 2022.
+Joomla is 2.1%, 1.9%, and 1.8% respectively, Drupal is 2.0%, 1.8%, and 1.6%, Wix is 1.2%, 1.6%, and 2.0%, and Squarespace 0.9% for 2020, 1.0%, for 2021, and 1.0% for 2022.
+WordPress, Wix and Squarespace are growing in adoption year-over-year, while Drupal and Joomla are dropping.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=714516300&format=interactive", sheets_gid="1396671791",
+  sql_file="top_cms.sql"